greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 identifier of a company filing with them) are not able to be selected directly.
-Apart from the SEC modifying the structure of their feed, which they likely won't do soon, we can't simply get away with just using Floki to grab elements like this.
+Apart from the SEC modifying the structure of their feed, which they likely won't do soon, we can't simply get away with just using Floki to grab element names like this.
 Alas!

 Once we have our entries parsed, we can throw them in a feed: